SergiyKochenko/ExamManagementSystem/README.md

 - ✓ Error messages with clear guidance
 - ✓ Automatic correction for practical exam total marks
 - ✓ Reflection-based field access for exam data
+- Use the System Simulation (option 8) to quickly verify scoring logic and aggregated statistics across modules and students.

 ## Data Storage